Evan1578/MDPdiversity/README.md

 The main requirements are: numpy, scipy, pandas, matplotlib, and pytorch - see the requirements.txt file for full specifications.

+To run a minimal example using a fourRoom grid world, simply run the script "minimalExample.py".
+Using this example you can play around with the hyperparameters.
-To use this package, first run 'createFourRooms.py' or 'createNineRooms.py' to create the grid worlds.

-Then, used the saved grid worlds to test the performance of the diverse stochastic planning algorithm using 'DiverseStochasticPlanning.py'
+To explore this package further, first run 'createFourRooms.py' or 'createNineRooms.py' to create the grid worlds.
+Then, used the saved grid worlds to test the performance of the diverse stochastic planning algorithm using 'DiverseStochasticPlanning.py'.
 The resulting occupancy maps can be visualized using 'visualizeOccupancyMaps.py'.

-Finally, please get in touch if you have questions or need help using our algorithm.
+Please get in touch if you have questions or need help using our algorithm.
 My email is escopec - at - utexas.edu.